How pictures of 'flying dresses' became so popular on social media | ExBulletin

 Other similar photography companies had to find their own ways to increase the stake.

-Ruffle Dresses Tulum, based in the popular Mexican resort town, has expanded its offering to include waterproof “flowing dresses” that are perfect for floating in the cenotes, the colorful water-filled sinkholes that can be found throughout the Peninsula.
+Ruffle Dresses Tulum, based in the popular Mexican resort town, has expanded its offering to include waterproof “flowy dresses” that are perfect for floating in the cenotes, the colorful, water-filled sinkholes that can be found all over the Peninsula.
 Yucatan.

 Other companies can take the photos by drone or arrange a proposal to be made mid-shoot, ensuring that the photos of the ring will look Insta-ready as well.